Cyton Radios Programming Tutorial

 Overview

-In order to upload code to the Cyton Board RFduino, you need to have a Serial connection to the computer.
-This is traditionally done with a FTDI cable breakout (SparkFun and Adafruit sell several).
+In order to upload code to the Cyton Board RFduino, you need to have a serial connection to the computer.
+This is traditionally done with an FTDI cable breakout (SparkFun and Adafruit sell several).
 If you have an FTDI cable or breakout handy, make sure that it is a 3V device!
 Using a 5V FTDI device could damage the RFduino on-board OpenBCI!
-It is also possible to upload code to the Board mounted RFduino using the OpenBCI Dongle.
+It is also possible to upload code to the board-mounted RFduino using the OpenBCI Dongle.
 This page will go over a few ways of uploading firmware to the OpenBCI Device radios.

 Again, there is a small difference between the 8-bit and Cyton boards, explained below.